 Most clubs have two stated goals: First, to learn about investing in stocks; and second, to make a return on their investments (and that's the suggested order of their priority, as well).
 However, the liquidation value (if you said, "get me out of this club and give me my money back") of most clubs will often be less than the capital contributions of its members during the first year or two.
 That is to say, investing in the stock market is a long-term proposition, and you may only see your contribution increase in value after the first year or so of a club's operation.

 You should expect to make a long-term commitment, and the partners may decide to include a clause that addresses the early withdrawal of funds (other than in the case of unusual circumstances).

 Most club members also eventually begin their own individual portfolios, armed with the knowledge and skills they gain from belonging to the club.

 What About the Legal Ramifications?

-As outlined in ICLUBcentral's article, the Top Three Steps to Starting an Investment Club, most clubs have a partnership agreement that describes their formation as well as by-laws that dictate how the club will be run.
+As outlined in ICLUBcentral's article, the Top Three Steps to Starting an Investment Club, most clubs have a partnership agreement that describes their formation.
+Many also have by-laws that dictate how the club will be run.

-In terms of tax liability, a partnership as an entity is usually not liable for taxes on the investment gain or loss, but rather each individual member is responsible for reporting his/her share in the partnership, and the gain or loss involved.
-Direct investment expenses are usually deductible if you itemize your tax return, as would be a potential capital loss during each year of the club's operation.
-Likewise, an increase in the value of your share in the club would eventually be taxable on your personal tax return.
+In terms of tax liability, a partnership as an entity is usually not liable for taxes on the investment gain or loss.
+Instead, each individual member is responsible for reporting his/her share in the partnership, and the gain or loss involved.
+Gains, losses, expenses, and income are passed through to members in proportion to their share of ownership in the club, and then members report those applicable values on their personal tax returns.

 How Much Will It Cost?

-Besides partners' monthly capital contributions, their club expenses (such as broker's fees, postage, and stationery) can also be incurred, but these are usually nominal since they are spread out to all members of the club.
+Besides partners' monthly capital contributions, club expenses (such as postage, memberships, and stationery) can also be incurred, but these are usually nominal since they are spread out to all members of the club.